r-424c/guides/stuff/pc-build/2023-pc-build.md

 ## USB-e header, USB 20-pin header

 In my opinion, these USB 20-pin headers are really a headache.
-I tried something new to replace it, and it worked.
+I tried something new to replace the common connection, something better and confortable.

+It worked.

 <img src="assets/usb-e-to-usb-20pin.jpg" width="50%">
 <img src="assets/usb-20pin-to-usb-e.webp" width="50%">